 But such is life.
 You have to learn to deal with the unpleasant realities.
 This is one such situation.
 There is no doubt that breaking the news to her is going to lead to some awkward, potentially volatile moments.
 You have to prepare yourself to handle it to the best of your ability.

 After all, if you’re mature enough to be in a relationship, you’re mature enough to end it the right way.
-That entails according her the courtesy of a face-to-face conversation.
+That entails giving her the courtesy of a face-to-face conversation.
+This becomes even more crucial when you break up with a long-term girlfriend, with whom you’ve shared an intimate bond and whose life you’ve been an integral part of.

 2. Don’t: Break up over text